sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="viewCountPreferenceOfChannelByUrl"></a>
 # **viewCountPreferenceOfChannelByUrl**
-> ViewCountPreferenceOfChannelByUrlResponse viewCountPreferenceOfChannelByUrl(userId, channelUrl, apiToken)
+> ViewCountPreferenceOfChannelByUrlResponse viewCountPreferenceOfChannelByUrl(apiToken, userId, channelUrl)

 View count preference of a channel